spbu-math-cs/RollPlayer-client/README.md

 ## Map format
-To store maps we use [Tiled](https://doc.mapeditor.org/en/stable/reference/json-map-format/) json map format.
+Our app supports various custom maps to play on.
+To store these maps we use [Tiled](https://doc.mapeditor.org/en/stable/reference/json-map-format/) json map format.
 For each map we have a corresponding json (`.tmj`) file, it looks something like:

 ```json
 {